 New City Catechism

-Beginning September 9, we will be working through the New City Catechism during corporate worship and in a few of our classrooms.
+We are currently working through the New City Catechism during corporate worship and in a few of our classrooms.
 Each Sunday we will engage with a question and answer (with supporting scriptures) in order to learn the doctrines of our faith, and to be encouraged by God's Word.

 The New City Catechism is a modern-day resource aimed at helping children and adults alike learn the core doctrines of the Christian faith via 52 questions and answers.